mikaelpatel/Arduino-Shell/README.md

 ### Control Structures

 Control structures follow the same format at PostScript.
-They are also Reversed Polish Notation.
+They are also Reverse Polish Notation (RPN).
 The block or blocks are push on the stack before the control structure instruction.
 Below are the difference control structure with full instruction names.
 ````